Wii42/kgl_time/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+TODOs:
+- [ ] Add an id to the categories, so they are correctly matched.
+- [ ] Change the category in the entries if the category is changed.